youngcharleslucas/Comptia/A_plus_2/A_plus_2.md

 	- HKEY_CURRENT_USER: Stores settings for he individual users
 	- HKEY_LOCAL_MACHINE: Stores settings for all devices that have been installed or removed form the system
 	- HKEY_CURRENT_CONFIG: Stores settings for individual devices when multiple of the same type of device have been installed

+### Event Viewer (eventvwr.msc)

+Displays logs of timestamped events which can be used to assist with troubleshooting

+- Windows Logs
+	- System: list operating system events
+	- Security: list security events
+	- Application: list application events

+- Icons
+	- Red = Error
+	- Yellow = Warning
+	- White = Informational

+### Microsoft Managment Console (mmc)

+Put all the management tools in one place.
+Create a custom toolbox of useful utilities referred to as "Snap-ins"

+- Snap-ins are the other consoles that are available elsewhere like the Device Manager or Disk Management
+- `mmc` command can be used to launch the Microsoft Management Console

+### System info and Configuration

+System information is for viewing detailed information on system hardware and software

+- `msinfo32` command can be used to launch the System Information utility
+	- Hardware Resources : identify hardware conflicts and addresses
+	- Components: Identify driver details and hardware capabilities
+	- Software Environment: Identify software details

+- `msconfig.exe` System Configuration
+	- General: change startup type between Nromal, Selective, or Diagnostic types
+	- Boot: change multiboot order
+	- Services: Enable or disable services
+	- Startup: Links ro the Startup tab in the task manager
+	- Tools: Collection of useful tools

+### Task Manager

+- Processes:
+	- Displays all running processes including background processes
+	- Non-responsive processes can be closed here
+- Performance: Displays performance graphs
+- Users:
+	- Displays currently logged-in users
+	- It is possible to log out users in this tab
+- Startup: Disable or enable auto-starting applications
+- `taskmgr` can be used to launch the task manager via a run box